 Ways for Deforestation to be Prevented

 There are many ways to prevent deforestation.
 Some ways are good for us and some ways are not good for us.
-The forest thou are more important than humans.
+The forest is more important than humans.
 We have ways to survive without damaging the environment, but in order to survive without hurting the environment; we must turn to our leaders.
-The sad thing is that we have turn to those who have the power to make changes, but they don’t care about the environment or they just don’t have common sense.
+The sad thing is that we have turned to those who have the power to make changes, but they don’t care about the environment or they just don’t have common sense.

 Recycling and Buy Recycled Products

 By recycling, people can clean up the environment.
 Plastic, metals, foam, paper, etc. all mess up the environment.
-By recycling, not only are you keeping the environment trash free, but you are also saving money and creating and maintaining green jobs.
+By recycling, not only are you keeping the environment trash-free, but you are also saving money and creating and maintaining green jobs.
 This also includes going paperless.
 Also, maybe replacing paper money with thin, light, flexible plastic money would help the environment because it will help save trees and other resources used to create paper money.
 The plastic money also keeps from fading and lasts longer.
-I’m sure no one would want to throw their money in a land fill.
+I’m sure no one would want to throw their money in a landfill.
 This would be separate from credit and debit cards.
 Credit and debit cards are plastic, but the rules of these cards hurt people and become just another thing to worry about.

 Plant a Tree or Tree Care

-Planting more trees would help the deforestation problem and not only that, but when logging companies cut down a tree, they should plant a new one.
+Planting more trees would help the deforestation problem and not only that but when logging companies cut down a tree, they should plant a new one.
 Some logging companies have been planting new trees after cutting other trees, but it’s not good enough.
 More and more trees need to be planted every day and then taken care of.
 When cutting down a tree, it is best to single out full grown and younger trees.
 For every tree that is cut down, a new tree must be planted.

 Coal is not good for our environment, but it does help us stay warm.
 Instead of firewood, use coal.
 It does not take long to use up a few logs in the fireplace, but it can take a hundred years or more to fully grow a tree.
 While coal is being used, there needs to be more effort in finding renewable fuel.

 Farming can damage the soil.
 There are other routes to go by when farming.
-Hybrid crops and hydroponics is very helpful to farmers when protecting the environment.
+Hybrid crops and hydroponics are very helpful to farmers when protecting the environment.
 They are able to use mineral nutrient solutions in place of soil.

 Using Less Palm Oil

-Palm oil is used in products such as chocolates, breads, shampoos, and more.
-The trees that produce the palm oil are being destroyed in Indonesia and Malaysia.
+Palm oil is used in products such as chocolates, bread, shampoos, and more.
+The trees that produce palm oil are being destroyed in Indonesia and Malaysia.
 Because of the destruction of forests to extract palm oil, the native orangutans are losing their habitat.
 If we can limit our consumption for these products, it would help.
-We don’t need to wash our hair every day and in fact there are other products out there for hair that does not carry palm oil.
+We don’t need to wash our hair every day and in fact, there are other products out there for hair that does not carry palm oil.
 Chocolate carries palm oil as an extra ingredient, but the palm oil in chocolate can be replaced and the same goes for bread.

 Replanting or Reforestation

 It would be great if we can plant more trees and reforest the forest.
 China has been taking a major lead in this.
-Since 1982, more than one billion trees have been planted in China as a result of a government program requiring anyone ages 11 to 60 the responsibility of planting three to five trees a years.
+Since 1982, more than one billion trees have been planted in China as a result of a government program requiring anyone ages 11 to 60 the responsibility of planting three to five trees a year.
 A law like this is a positive law that should be in every country.
 Can the people afford it?
 Yes, seeds are not expensive, but a tree that is not fully grown costs more to buy then seeds.
-I believe that governments should pay back people who actually buys a young tree and plants it.
+I believe that governments should pay back people who actually buy a young tree and plants it.
 Some young trees can be expensive and if someone buys a tree for $20.00 or more or a bunch of them then the person should be allowed to take it off their taxes.
 This is a win/win situation and helps the person, government, and environment.

 By becoming an activist for reforestation, you will not be alone.
 There are many organizations and individuals out there who fight day after day to save the forests.
 You can support reforestation by donating money, helping groups or creating groups that replant trees, etc. Being an activist for nature is not just a volunteer job or paid job, it is your duty which helps preserve the planet and all living creatures including humans.
 If the planet is in bad shape then it will have a negative impact on all life including humans.